ExoticCitron/discord-music-bot/README.md

 # Get started
 > 1) Download FFMPEG
 > This is a required prerequisite (all credits to [@DanielOrourke02](https://github.com/DanielOrourke02) for bringing this up and suggesting a resolve - woulda forgot).
 Using this because it supports far more formats and is better in quality.
-Check thie link to see how to get started with FFMPEG:  https://transloadit.com/devtips/how-to-install-ffmpeg-on-windows-a-complete-guide/
+Check the link to see how to get started with FFMPEG:  https://transloadit.com/devtips/how-to-install-ffmpeg-on-windows-a-complete-guide/

 > 2) Download dependencies:
 > **Unless you're a complete idiot, this should be easy..**